 The Seed Guild is based in Appleton, WI.
 They are a collective working to create a more resilient Fox Cities by connecting people with regionally adapted seed resources, educational opportunities and hands on seed stewardship opportunities.
 They believe that individuals of all backgrounds and skill levels can create a more resilient, healthy, and sustainable community through seed saving.

-Oshkosh Area Local Food / Community Gardens – UW Extension Learners Garden, Sunnyview Community Garden, University Community Gardens, Solutions Recovery Club Garden, Steven’s Park Community Garden – see Truly Mutual Oshkosh map
+Oshkosh Area Local Food / Community Gardens – UW Extension Learners Garden, Sunnyview Community Garden, University Community Gardens, Solutions Recovery Club Garden, Steven’s Park Community Garden – see the Community Gardens map above

 Community Gardens in Fox Valley / Oshkosh Area